-Whether you’ve just graduated from year 12, struggling to find a job, or you’re a high school student wanting to kick start your career.
+Whether you have just graduated from year 12, struggling to find a job, or you’re a high school student wanting to kick start your career.
 Finding a job can be difficult, especially if you don’t have the experience.
 As a result, people study, take part in work ready programs such as traineeships and apprenticeships.
 As well as volunteer or start from the bottom and work their way up.
 Additionally, a traineeship is an ideal way to kick start your career and enter the workforce.
 Trainee jobs will help you to get your foot in the door through a combination of on the job experience with a host employer and formal training with an RTO.
-Additionally, completing a traineeship could lead to a long term job with your host employer.
+Furthermore, completing a traineeship could lead to a long term job with your host employer.
 Here is some information, tips and tricks to guide you through the benefits of trainee jobs and how to get one.

 What is a Traineeship?